 The sPlot database is the first vegetation-plot database with global coverage and standardised plant nomenclature and header data.
 It is managed by Stephan Hennekens with a prototype of the software TURBOVEG 3.
 According to the sPlot Rules, the use of the sPlot data is restricted to author teams led by an sPlot Consortium member.

 sPlot cooperates closely with the global trait database TRY.
 Accordingly, trait data newly gathered during the assembly of the sPlot database will be included in and handled by TRY. sPlot releases are connected to a nomenclatural matched and gap-filled version of TRY 3.0.
-Since the cleaning and standardisation of the sPlot data and the matching with TRY is a time consuming process as well as because we want to achieve best possible repeatability and comparability of results of sPlot-based studies, we intend to release sPlot in fixed versions approximately every year.
+Since the cleaning and standardisation of the sPlot data and the matching with TRY is a time consuming process as well as because we want to achieve best possible repeatability and comparability of results of sPlot-based studies, we intend to release sPlot in fixed versions approximately every18 months.

 sPlot and its contributing databases